nevillejackson/Unix/antiX/02antiX25.md

 I am not sure how much of that can be done in the GUI.
 It seems to have add, restart, and stop buttons.

 ##### s6-66 service management #####
-s6-66 is S6 with theoriginal service manager replace by 66.
+s6-66 is S6 with the original service manager replaced by 66.
 We shall again use sshd as an example.
 The package in installed.
-The service files are in /etc/66 (admin added system files) and /usr/share/66/service (supplied systm files) and ~/.66 (user service files).
+The service files are in /etc/66 (admin added system files) and /usr/share/66/service (supplied system files) like sshd and ~/.66 (user service files).
 The service is running and it is a system service.... if it was a user service the service files would be in ~/.66.

 ```
 $ ps ax | grep sshd